hamishwp/Nhanes2021/NHANES-BP-Appendix.knit.md

 }

-\caption{Venn diagram of subjects excluded from the analysis.}\label{fig:Venn1}
+\caption{Venn diagram of subjects excluded from the analysis.}(\#fig:Venn1)
 \end{figure}

-\subsection{Exclusions}\label{exclusions}
+## Exclusions

 There were 19592 subjects in the initial data set.
-Of these 4573 were excluded because they had missing data or were not followed up, or belonged to the ``Other'' ethnic group.
+Of these 4573 were excluded because they had missing data or were not followed up, or belonged to the "Other" ethnic group.
 This left 15019 subjects for further consideration.
 A small number of subjects were excluded because their blood pressure measurements were outside the normal range, as described below in section \ref{sec:BPrange}.
-As our method depends on estimating the mortality rates for each demographic group (ethnicity and sex), we removed the small number of subjects whose ethnic group was given as ``Other'' (n=751).
+As our method depends on estimating the mortality rates for each demographic group (ethnicity and sex), we removed the small number of subjects whose ethnic group was given as "Other" (n=751).
 (The three included ethnic groups were Mexican American (n=5150), Black (n=5336), and White (n=8355).
 In the end there were 14654 subjects in the analysis data set.
 A Venn diagram of the different causes of exclusion is given in figure \ref{fig:Venn1}.
-We will refer to this as the ``full population''.
+We will refer to this as the "full population".
 Of these, 9008 had a computable FRS score.
-We call this the ``FRS population'\,'.
+We call this the ``FRS population''.

-\subsection{Exploratory data analysis}\label{exploratory-data-analysis}
+## Exploratory data analysis
 The empirical means of the home and clinic measures in population B are tabulated in Table \ref{tab:summaries}.
 We note that the home measures are systematically higher than the clinic measures, within every demographic group, with greater differences for subjects who are white or Mexican, and female.
 The average difference is about 2.2 for diastolic and 2.7 for systolic, which is small compared with the general range of the differences, which have SD of
 10.5 (diastolic) and 14.8 (systolic).

 \begin{table}[!h]
 \centering
-\caption{\label{tab:summaries}Summary data for blood pressure}
+\caption{(\#tab:summaries)Summary data for blood pressure}
 \centering
 \begin{tabular}[t]{llllrr}
 \toprule